-John Frazier, The A-Session musician's musician, known for his brilliant mastery of the mandolin, guitar and the fiddle, is about to launch his sophomore album for FrazierBand.
+John Frazier, The A-Session musician's musician, known for his brilliant mastery of the mandolin, guitar and the fiddle, is launching his sophomore album for FrazierBand.
 He has created an entirely new sound, developed by combining past musical influences of bluegrass, rock, and roots music, into what is being penned as "Progressive Bluegrass Fusion" and "Newgrass."

 John Frazier has further developed his freewheeling musical creativity with FrazierBand, a group he launched in 2010.
-The multi-talented singer/songwriter and mandolin, guitar and fiddle master spent a whirlwind two years and 125-dates on the road with acoustic and electric banjo players Matt Menefee and Kyle Tuttle and drummer James Kittleman.
+The multi-talented singer/songwriter and mandolin, guitar and fiddle master spent a whirlwind two years and 200 dates on the road.

 The group continues to solidify their inventive mix of rock and newgrass via the infectious hook driven pop tunes from FrazierBand, their critically acclaimed 2012 debut album.
 The Nashville Scene said, "Frazier's compositions, which account for most of the album's material, are nicely executed blends of jazz, string band music and more, and both the picking and the singing are top-shelf."